awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *AWS CloudFormation compatibility*: This property is passed directly to the `[Runtime](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-runtime)` property of an `AWS::Lambda::Function` resource\.

  `Tags`   <a name="sam-function-tags"></a>
 A map \(string to string\) that specifies the tags added to this function\.
-Keys and values are limited to alphanumeric characters\.
-Keys can be 1 to 127 Unicode characters in length and cannot be prefixed with `aws:`\.
-Values can be 1 to 255 Unicode characters in length\.
+For details about valid keys and values for tags, see [Tag Key and Value Requirements](https://docs.aws.amazon.com/lambda/latest/dg/configuration-tags.html#configuration-tags-restrictions) in the *AWS Lambda Developer Guide*\.
 When the stack is created, AWS SAM automatically adds a `lambda:createdBy:SAM` tag to this Lambda function, and to the default roles that are generated for this function\.
 *Type*: Map
 *Required*: No